School-Day Matinees

 10-11 AM

-Recommended for grades PK-5
+Recommended for grades 4-12

 If transportation is a barrier to your student matinee field trip, please contact Bethany Costello at least 30 days prior to your visit for assistance.
 Title I schools are eligible for transportation reimbursements for student matinees, thanks to the generosity of our patrons and donors.
 Don’t delay — limited funding is available.